AndyTQ/shopify-backend-challenge-summer-2022/README.md

 111111
 222222
 ```
-You can also open a browser and enter `http://localhost:5001/api/export/434,4321`, which will directly download a csv file accordingly.

 If there is an error caused due to the backend, HTTP 500 (Internal Server Error) will be returned.

 # Future Works